Behnoushin/B-Cafe-digital-menu/README.md

   Manage categories (food, drinks, desserts, etc.) and detailed information for each product/item.

 - 📅 **Table Reservation System**:
-  Customers can reserve tables, and upon reservation, automatic notifications/messages are sent to both the customer and the admin.
+  Customers can reserve tables without logging in, and automatic notifications/messages are sent to both the customer and the admin upon successful reservation.

+- 📞 **Contact & Info Pages**:
+  Includes an About Us and Contact Us section for displaying café information and handling user communication.

+- 🔍 **Search & Filter Functionality**:
+  Powerful search and filter support across API endpoints using Django REST Framework's `filter_backends`.

 - ⚙️ **App Modularization**:
   The project is split into multiple Django apps to ensure clarity, scalability, and ease of extension.